jupyterlab/jupyterlab/docs/source/user/jupyterhub.rst

 Additional integration between JupyterLab and JupyterHub is offered by the `jupyterlab-hub <https://github.com/jupyterhub/jupyterlab-hub>`__ extension for JupyterLab.
-It provides a Hub menu, with items to access the JupyterHub control panel or logout of the hub.
+It provides a Hub menu with items to access the JupyterHub control panel or logout of the hub.

 To install the ``jupyterlab-hub`` extension, run::